 This article provides resources to help you find the best kids golf lessons near you.
 It also provides guidance on the right age for kids to start golf lessons, if you should consider individual kids golf lessons vs. kids group golf lessons (e.g. junior golf academies and golf camps).
+Golf summer camps are one great options and vary from beginner camps to elite camps at large D1 colleges.
 Finally, we also provide guidance on how to choose the right golf instructor for your junior.

 The most important goal for parents introducing their kids to junior golf is to instill a love of the game that will last through their adult lives.
 Research has shown that most kids in a competitive sport leave it by the age of 13.
 This is primarily due to taking the sport too seriously early on, over-specializing and getting too technical too soon.
 It is critical to keep it simple and fun when first starting out.